Multilevel Network Item Response Modeling for Discovering Differences Between Innovation and Regular School Systems in Korea: Introduction

 \section{Introduction}

-For decades, Korean public K-12 system has been heavily criticized for its highly competitive environment that is presumably a central source for such concerning issues as students' declined mental and physical health, creativity, ethics, autonomy, and democratic conciseness.
-To make a difference in Korean education, an ``innovation school program'' was initiated by the Gyeonggi Province Office of Education in 2009 for the purpose of cultivating a bottom-up education culture in public education \citep{Gyeonggi:2012}.
-The innovation school program was designed to (1) allow for more autonomy to schools and teachers in the choice of teaching materials and methods, (2) foster creative and self-directed learning for students, and (3) encourage honest communication and mutual respect to both the providers and receivers of schooling.
-Since its launch, the innovation school program has been largely promoted and expanded by the Korean Ministry of Education \citep{Gu:2013, Lee:2012}.
+The South Korean public K-12 system has long been criticized for its competitive environment that is believed to be detrimental to the mental and physical health, autonomy, creativity, and democratic conscience of students.
+As a remedy, the Gyeonggi Province Office of Education introduced an innovation school program in 2009, with a view to cultivating a bottom-up and student-centered culture \citep{Gyeonggi:2012}.
+The innovation school program was designed to (1) provide schools and teachers with more autonomy in the choice of teaching materials and methods; (2) foster creative and self-directed learning; and (3) encourage honest communication and mutual respect.
+Since its launch in 2009, the innovation school program has been expanded by the South Korean Ministry of Education \citep{Gu:2013, Lee:2012}.